-Background & Aims: We aimed at comparing overall and liverrelated mortality rates, observed in HIV positive subjects followed-up in the Cohorts of Spanish Network on HIV/AIDS Research stratified by HCV co-infection status, with the expected mortality of the general population of same age and sex in Spain, for the period 1997 - 2008.
+Background & Aims: To compare overall and liver-related mortality rates observed in HIVpositive subjects followed-up in the Cohorts of Spanish Network on HIV/AIDS Research stratified by HCV co-infection status, with the expected mortality of the general population of same age and sex in Spain, 1997 - 2008.

-Methods: We estimated standardized mortality ratio (SMR) and excess mortality, comparing death rates from our cohort (globally and by HCV co-infection) with death rates from the general population standardized by sex in 5 year-age bands.
+Methods: We estimated standardized mortality ratio (SMR) and excess mortality, comparing death rates from our cohort (globally and by HCV co-infection) with death rates from the general population standardized by sex in 5 years-age bands.

-Results: Overall, 5914 HIV positive subjects were included, 37.3% of which were co-infected with HCV; 231 deaths occurred, 10.4% of which were liver-related.
-SMR for all causes mortality for the HIV positive subjects was 5.6 (Cl 95% 4.9-6.4), 2.4 (1.9-3.1) for HCV negative subjects and 11.5 (9.9-13.4) for HCV positive ones.
-Having HCV co-infection and AIDS yielded an SMR of 20.8 (16.5-26.1) and having AIDS and being HCV negative had an SMR of 4.8 (3.5-6.7).
-SMR for liver-related mortality was 1.8 (0.6-5.7) for HCV negative subjects vs. 22.4 (14.6-34.3) for HCV positive ones.
-Overall, both mortality rates as SMR and excess mortality rates
+Results: Overall, 5,914 HIV-positive subjects were included of which 37.3% were co-infected with HCV; 231 deaths occurred of which 10.4% were liver-related.
+SMR for all causes mortality for the HIV positive subjects was 5.6 (CI 95% 4.9-6.4), 2.4 (1.9-3.1) for HCVnegative subjects and 11.5 (9.9-13.4) for HCV-positive ones.
+Having HCV co-infection and AIDS yielded a SMR of 20.8 (16.5-26.1) and having AIDS and being HCV-negative had a SMR of 4.8 (3.5-6.7).
+SMR for liver-related mortality was 1.8 (0.6-5.7) for HCV-negative subjects versus 22.4 (14.6-34.3) for HCV-positive ones.
+Overall, both mortality rates as SMR and excess mortality rates were higher for IDUs than MSM and heterosexuals, patients with AIDS, with and without cART and for subjects included between 1997 and 2003.